 Regular homework is an integral part of effective learning.
 We regularly review our homework arrangements but currently Year 7 students will have a phased introduction of homework to help with the transition into Secondary school.
 For the first two weeks in September there will be no homework set, then we will phase in subjects starting with English and Mathematics.
-Once all subjects have been phased in students should have no more than 1.5 hours of homework a night in total.
+Below is table to outline the approximate time that students should be spending per subjects on homework tasks: